MachanHoid/bootloader/documentation.md

 Generates new linker file for the shared.elf

 ## shared.mak
-Compiles shared lib object files again. (not neccesary in sequence) Links sharedlib with new linker so only syms common to shared and bootloader are in shared.elf.
+Links sharedlib with new linker so only syms common to shared and bootloader are in shared.elf.
 Generates final output file - `shared.elf`
 Creates `shared_syms.ld` that is used to identify these shared libs in the `boot_linker_new.ld` and `app_linker_new.ld`